 Best Places to Elope in California

-I’d love to be your California Elopement Photographer!
-But first, if you are wondering the best places to elope in California, you are in luck!
+If you are wondering the best places to elope in California, you are in luck!
 Of all the states, California has one of the most diverse landscapes that encompass snow-capped mountains, massive lakes, old-growth forests, sandy beaches, and rugged sea cliffs.
-If you are looking for the best elopement locations take a look below!
+California is such a large state that the distance between all these locations can take a whole day of driving, so plan carefully!
+But if you are indifferent as to where in the state you have your wedding, the best places to elope in California are below!

 If you are wanting to elope closer to the world famous Golden Gate Bridge, these are the best places to elope in San Francisco, all within a few miles from the City, that provide just as intimate and beautiful a setting as you need.

-This is the most epic elopement destination in Northern California.
-Yosemite national park is a popular elopement destination that features 1,200 square miles of famous waterfalls, mountain overlooks, valleys and exquisite meadows stretching from the Yosemite valley to the Taft Point.
-Your elopement will blow you off your feet regardless of the chosen setting.
-Yosemite national park helps you realize how beautiful and big this world is.
+This is the most epic elopement destination in California in my opinion.
+It features 1,200 square miles of famous waterfalls, mountain overlooks, valleys, and meadows stretching from the Yosemite valley to Taft Point.
+Yosemite helps you realize how beautiful and big this world is.

 Big Sur (Monterey County)

-You will never go wrong when planning to hold your elopement at the Big Sur.
-Found in California’s central region; the Big Sur features a rugged coastline that is popular for its Redwoods, Sandy Beaches, Big cliffs and Aqua water.
-You can have your elopement at the shores of the Pacific Ocean or climb the succulent covered hills that will give you spectacular views of the Coastline below.
+Big Sur features a rugged coastline that is popular for its big cliffs, sandy beaches, and aqua water.
+You can have your elopement at the shores of the Pacific Ocean or climb the succulent covered hills that will give you spectacular views of the coastline below.
 You can also be adventurous by heading inland to the giant redwood groves, which will offer you amazing backgrounds for your elopement pictures.

 Sequoia National Park (Tulare County)